ravaioli/solarpunk-mandala/guides/protocols/05-dinacharya-daily-rhythms.md

 **Tags:** #daily-practice #mindfulness #systems-thinking #consciousness #ethics #dialectics #regenerative #solarpunk

 ---

+## Scientific References

+1. **Circadian Rhythm, Lifestyle and Health: A Narrative Review** (2018). *Iran J Public Health*.
+Highlights the crucial role of circadian rhythm regulation in mental and physical health, and how lifestyle factors can disturb or support it.

+2. **Systematic review of light exposure impact on human circadian rhythm** (2019). *Chronobiol Int*.
+Shows that mistimed light exposure disrupts circadian rhythm, while morning light can advance the phase and improve sleep.

+3. **Mindfulness Meditation and Improvement in Sleep Quality Among Older Adults** (2015). *JAMA Intern Med*.
+Randomized trial demonstrating that mindfulness meditation significantly improves sleep quality and reduces daytime impairment.

+4. **Time‑restricted eating improves health because of energy deficit and circadian rhythm** (2024). *iScience*.
+Systematic review and meta‑analysis concluding that TRE leads to weight loss, improved metabolic markers, and benefits from aligning eating with circadian rhythms.

+5. **Sleep regularity as an important component of sleep hygiene** (2025). *Sleep Med Rev*.
+Systematic review linking irregular sleep timing to higher depression, anxiety, metabolic syndrome, cardiovascular events, and all‑cause mortality.

+6. **Effects of exercise on circadian rhythms in humans** (2023). *Front Pharmacol*.
+Comprehensive review detailing how exercise acts as a non‑photic zeitgeber, helping to regulate the biological clock.

+7. **Time spent in outdoor light is associated with mood, sleep, and circadian rhythm‑related outcomes** (2021). *J Affect Disord*.
+Large cohort study showing that each hour of daytime outdoor light is associated with lower odds of depression, better sleep, and earlier chronotype.
+---

 **Start small.
 Be consistent.
 Notice patterns.
 Adjust.
 Share.
 This is how we practice the Great Transition, one day at a time.**